COMPLETE SADDLE STITCH SEWING GUIDE

 3. Start stitching

-For aesthetic reasons, we recommend starting stitching at the 4th stitch to make 3 double stitches and thus have symmetry with our ending stitch (the 3 backstitches) => only do this if the seams do not meet.
+For aesthetic reasons, we recommend starting the stitching at the 4th stitch to make 3 double stitches and thus have symmetry with our ending stitch (the 3 backstitches) => only do this if the seams don't meet.

 You can also simply start your stitching from the first stitch by evening out the threads or by making a saddle stitch (when you are at the edge of a piece - e.g., card holder).

-- Tighten the stitch well.
+- Tighten the stitch firmly.

 4. Make 3 backstitches